Vacant Home Insurance: Coverage, Costs & What You Need to Know

 • Liability claims may be denied if someone is injured on the property

-• Mortgage violations may trigger force-placed insurance — which is far more expensive and provides far less protection
+• Mortgage violations may trigger force-placed insurance, which is far more expensive and provides far less protection

+In recent industry analysis, homeowners with gaps in vacant property coverage can be personally responsible for damages exceeding $100,000.
 The cost of a single denied fire or vandalism claim will far exceed the added premium for proper vacant home coverage.

 Smart Savings Made Simple!